Amazon AWS vs IBM Public Cloud comparison

 Amazon AWS vs. IBM Public Cloud

-Amazon AWS is ranked 2nd in PaaS Clouds with 26 reviews while IBM Public Cloud is ranked 9th in PaaS Clouds with 6 reviews.
+Amazon AWS is ranked 2nd in PaaS Clouds with 250 reviews while IBM Public Cloud is ranked 9th in PaaS Clouds with 16 reviews.
 Amazon AWS is rated 8.4, while IBM Public Cloud is rated 8.0.
-The top reviewer of Amazon AWS writes "Offers integrated services and quickly spin up and shut down applications using EC2".
+The top reviewer of Amazon AWS writes "Reliable with good security but is difficult to set up".
 On the other hand, the top reviewer of IBM Public Cloud writes "Reliable, easy to set up, and has helpful support".
-Amazon AWS is most compared with Linode, OpenShift, Microsoft Azure, SAP Cloud Platform and Alibaba Cloud, whereas IBM Public Cloud is most compared with Microsoft Azure, Oracle Cloud Platform, Google Cloud, Heroku and Salesforce Platform.
+Amazon AWS is most compared with Linode, OpenShift, Microsoft Azure, SAP Cloud Platform and Alibaba Cloud, whereas IBM Public Cloud is most compared with Microsoft Azure, Oracle Cloud Infrastructure (OCI), Google Cloud, Salesforce Platform and Heroku.
 See our Amazon AWS vs. IBM Public Cloud report.

 See our list of best PaaS Clouds vendors.